Dowager Countess Patricia Lascelles dies

 The Earl of Harewood David Lascelles said his stepmother died at home in Harewood House, near Leeds, on Friday after a long illness.

-The countess was born in Australia in 1926 and was a violinist and fashion model.
+The countess was born Patricia Tuckwell in Australia in 1926 and was a violinist and fashion model who used the name Bambi Smith.

 She married the 7th Earl of Harewood, George Lascelles, in 1967 in the United States.

 He was the eldest paternal first cousin of the Queen, until his death in 2011.